MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/text/text-delstr-method.md

 *Position*
 &emsp;Type: [Integer](../integer/integer-data-type.md)
 The position of the first character that you want to delete.
 Position must be greater than zero (0).
-If Position exceeds the length of String, DELSTR returns the original string, unchanged.
+If Position exceeds the length of String, DelStr returns the original string, unchanged.

 *Length*
 &emsp;Type: [Integer](../integer/integer-data-type.md)